speedy-beaver/new-xiaomi-3g-openwrt/content/Readme.md

 actionLink: /guide/
 features:
 - title: Economic Solution
-  details: Fair-ish quality at a fair price - no longer sure whether it is the good stuff from China
+  details: Lately improving quality at a fair price - getting back some confidence that this is the good stuff from China
 - title: Qualcomm-Free
   details: Only Taiwan's finest silicon found its way into this router
 - title: Full Control